LD-Investment/ld-platform/docs/architecture.rst

 Email notification of subscribe/unsubscribe event should be enabled, payment/cancellation system should also be considered and implemented.

 .. note::
-    In the future, we are planning to run this investment platform on top of ``De-Fi Blockchain`` so that any investment information like subscription fee, distribution of yields of funds, status of orders placed will be trustlessly operated.
-Also payment system will be corporated into this blockchain system as well.
+    In the future, we are planning to run this investment platform on top of **De-Fi Blockchain** so that any investment information like subscription fee, distribution of yields of funds, status of orders placed will be trustlessly operated.
+Also payment system will be integrated into this blockchain smart-contract as well.

 Settings
 ~~~~~~~~~~~~~~~